Aspire-Infolabs/FWI_Prediction_Batch8/README.md

 🎯 Objectives

-To analyze weather and fire-related data affecting wildfire behavior To build a reliable ML model for predicting Fire Weather Index (FWI) To deploy the trained model as a user-friendly web application To classify wildfire risk into Low, Moderate, High, and Extreme levels
+a.To analyze weather and fire-related data affecting wildfire behavior. b.To build a reliable ML model for predicting Fire Weather Index (FWI). c.To deploy the trained model as a user-friendly web application. d.To classify wildfire risk into Low, Moderate, High, and Extreme levels.